Frequently Asked Questions

 Do I have to enroll in the UT System sponsored student health insurance plan?

-The Board of Regents of The University of Texas System requires all students holding an F1, F2, J1 or J2 non-immigrant visas have health insurance coverage while enrolled at institutions of The University of Texas.
+Yes.
+The Board of Regents of the University of Texas System requires all students holding an F-1, F-2, J-1, or J-2 non-immigrant visa have health insurance coverage while enrolled at institutions of the University of Texas.

 Information is available through the Academic Health Plans website.

 How do I enroll in the student health insurance plan (SHIP)?